Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

 Using these approximations in the definitions of $\sigma_{\pm}$ and $\Bar{\sigma}_\pm$, we get the asymptotic approximations of the four roots.
 The leading-order terms are given as,

 Then, in $r\to \infty$ limit, we obtain the inequalities

 A direct comparison between the relations in Eq.(\ref{Near horizon relations}) and (\ref{Asymptotic relations}) leads to the following conclusion: Between the black hole horizon and the spatial infinity, there exist at least two curves $r_i(\theta)$ and $r_o(\theta)$ at which $\Bar{\sigma}_+=\sigma_+$ and $\Bar{\sigma}_-=\sigma_-$ respectively.
-In other words, at least one inner boundary and one outer boundary of the photon region exist.
-Thus, at least one photon region exists in any stationary axisymmetric black hole spacetime described by the metric in section \ref{Setup}.
+In other words, at least one inner boundary and one outer boundary of the photon region is present between the horizon and spatial infinity.
+Thus, the photon region is bounded in a stationary axisymmetric black hole spacetime that admits SPOs, described by the metric in section \ref{Setup}.

 In the above discussion, we have assumed $\partial_r g_{\phi\phi}>0$ and $\partial_r g_{tt}<0$.
 However, these conditions on the metric functions can be relaxed if one uses the $H_+$ and $H_-$ potentials defined for light rings in \cite{LR Stability in UCOs}.
 In that case, the definition of the photon region boundary as given in Eqs. (\ref{Boundary condition 1}) and (\ref{Boundary condition 2}) in terms of the effective potential $V(r,\theta)$ translates to $\sigma=\sigma_+$ with $\partial_r \sigma_+ =0$ for the co-rotating SPO at the inner boundary and $\sigma=\sigma_-$ with $\partial_r \sigma_- =0$ for the counter-rotating SPO at the outer boundary.
 These will lead to the following relations on the metric functions